benckx/dnn-movie-posters/README.md

 python3 tests.py
 ```
 ### Train in the cloud
-I use AWS EC2 with this [AMI](https://aws.amazon.com/marketplace/pp/B077GCH38C).
+I use AWS EC2 with this [AMI](https://aws.amazon.com/marketplace/pp/B077GCH38C) (ami-e07e779a).
 No packages install is required
-(use `source activate tensorflow_p36` to activate the correct Virtualenv environment).
+(use `source activate tensorflow_p36` to activate the correct Anaconda environment).

 ## Generate Posters with DCGAN